calvinlinz/world-builder/README.md

 | -- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 100% | 10% | 20% | 30% | 40% | 50% | 60% | 70% | 80% | 90% |

+<a name="back-end-deploy"></a>
+### 2.6 Deploy

+The backend API is built into a docker image that contains all of the dependencies required for the web service.
+Every time a new version of the image is pushed to `DockerHub`, `Render.com` will build and deploy the web application to [production](https://world-builder-api.onrender.com/).
+A new image can be created and pushed to dockerhub using the `./deploy` script.

 <a name="front-end"></a>
 ## 3.0 Front End
 The front end of this project will be expressed as a website using React and JavaScript.

 <a name="tools-and-language-choice-frontend"></a>
 ### 3.1 Tools and Language Choice
-The main tools and languages used in the front-end are: React, HTML, and CSS.
+The main tools and languages used in the front-end are: React, JavaScript, HTML, and CSS.

 #### 3.1.1 React
 React is a popular JavaScript framework for building user interfaces.
 React's component-based architecture aligns well with the method in which we have decided to generate the map (in a 2D array) and display the graphics (each element being represented by a component).
 This also allows for easy addition of new web pages and other components, such as a dropdown menu for adjusting map parameters.
 While the front-end team is not fully proficient in React, it is a great choice for our project context and it will provide us invaluable knowledge.

 #### 3.1.2 CSS
 CSS can also be applied to enhance the visual aesthetic of the web page, which is crucial for an engaging and user friendly final product.

+#### 3.1.3 JavaScript (JSX)
+Utilizing JSX/JavaScript in our front end has allowed us to dynamically change the DOM relative to the users actions and server requests.

 <a name="web-features"></a>
 ### 3.2 Web Features